By Sarah P.

 It’s a problem that turns your life upside down, a problem that makes you doubt your reality, a problem that makes you wonder if anyone is trustworthy, and a problem that cuts to the very core of your sense of self.
 Your rational mind says it’s not about you, but your heart tells you that it might be about you.

 If you start to believe the lie that you did something wrong, you can come up with one million different reasons as to how you might have failed.
-Suddenly, you wonder if you’re enough for your husband or enough for anyone really.
+Suddenly, you wonder if you’re enough for your spouse or enough for anyone really.

 These thoughts might linger just below your conscious thinking, but they still influence you profoundly.
 The place where they will influence you the most is in the area of your self-esteem (or lack of it).